Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 \subsection{Entanglement}

 The formation of bound states means that species $A$ and $B$ become entangled.
-To measure the entanglement between the two species, we compute the von Neumman entropy $S_E$.
-Among many applications, this entropy has been used in the characterization of quantum phase transitions~\cite{amico_entanglement_2008}, as well as in the formation of two-particle bound states~\cite {brand_localization_2008}.
-It reads
+To measure the entanglement between the two species, we compute the von Neumann entropy $S_E$.
+Among many applications, this entropy has been used in the characterization of quantum phase transitions~\cite{amico_entanglement_2008}, as well as in the formation of two-particle bound states~\cite{brand_localization_2008}.
+We refer to Refs.~\cite{mujal_quantum_2016,richaud_pathway_2019} for related applications in Bose-Bose mixtures.
+The von Neumann entropy reads